Guidelines for Writers & Photographers

 Ann Whitman, Executive Editor

 We will attempt to respond to your query within three to four weeks.
 If you have not heard from us after four weeks, feel free to send a reminder email.
-If a story proposal is accepted, you will receive a Freelance Contributor Agreement to be signed.
 In most cases, an author will work with an editor and be asked for one or two rounds of editing and rewriting.
 Upon completion and once all required art and images are in house, the work will generally be published within three to six months.

 3. Do not send articles or images without first communicating with an editor.
 Unsolicited article submissions are generally discouraged.
 We assume no responsibility for returning anything included in an unsolicited submission unless a postage-paid return envelope is supplied.